rebelvg/framework.VR/readme.txt

 0 = [this] execVM "music_radio\vehicleInit.sqf";

 I added a ZES script that allows to place objects in zeus and copy their positions to the clipboard.
-It works only in singleplayer so there's no reason to delete the module from the mission when exporting it to the final version.
+Zeus works only in singleplayer so there's no reason to delete the module from the mission when exporting it to the final version.

 Framework now supports per-side loadouts. loadoutArray_west